noughtnaut/crowbar/ROADMAP.md

 - Doesn't alter your computer.
 - Flows can be 'executed'; flow progression is visualized, but still no actual system integration.
+- Flow execution is logged.
+This can aid the user in debugging their flows, and can be used for statistics.

 ### [0.0.4]